 The skittish, evocative opener ‘A Steady Warmth’ bleeds into the congenial acoustic guitar strums on ‘Corncrakes’, her confessional lyrics bringing her vivid inner monologue to life.
 Savage admits she doesn’t “feel things as keenly” anymore and struggles to break relatable bad habits: “I want to text you / but it’d mean I’d thought about you.”
 Her willingness to explore this rocky emotional territory is epitomised on ‘Dead Pursuit’.

-An affecting, defiant ballad that sees her tear herself “limb from limb”, Savage penned this track whilst grappling with imposter syndrome after the success of her 2015 debut EP, which caught the attention of Father John Misty and Jenny Hval who she went on to tour with.
+An affecting, defiant ballad that sees her tear herself “limb from limb”, Savage penned this track whilst grappling with imposter syndrome after the success of her 2015 debut EP, which caught the attention of Father John Misty and Jenny Hval, who she went on to tour with.
 It’s humbling to hear Savage lay her insecurities bare and comforting to see her desires for quick fixes – “I’m dying my hair and cutting out sugar” – didn’t stop her from fleshing out the sounds on her beguiling debut record.

 The album’s title track ‘A Common Tern’ is a brooding exploration of Savage’s need to be free from the shackles of a pernicious romantic relationship.
 The track shares its name with a seabird, the sight of which prompted Savage to re-think her relationship while on a fishing trip with her ex.
 These startling moments of realisation are tentatively placed throughout the record, with following track ‘Chelsea Hotel #3’ showing listeners just how empowering a break from your past can be.
 It’s an intense, exquisite celebration of female pleasure and how Savage has learned to dismiss the damaging tropes associated with it.
 Fans of Leonard Cohen will be familiar with the opening lyric – “He was giving me head on my unmade bed” – as it’s paraphrased from Cohen’s track ‘Chelsea Hotel #2’.
 Savage subverts Cohen’s storytelling, re-writing the narrative to rid herself of shame and confusion.
 When she sings “I will learn to take care of myself” it’s with genuine, unfaltering conviction.

 Savage’s lyrics continue to ripple with an earnest beauty on ‘Hotel’.
 The image of the red foam left in her bloodied mouth after vigorously brushing her teeth is strikingly poetic.
 “I turn the big lights off / I put my headphones in” she sings, indirectly instructing listeners the best way in which to let her sounds sink into their consciousness.
 The stripped back, bare nature of closing track ‘One’ is a potent wish to be “strong and fine.”
 “Jesus I’m too insecure for this / for him to undress me then take the piss” Savage exhales, grappling with emotional sore spots and physical unease with ones self.
-She handles feelings of shame and melancholy with impressive tact and sensitivity, healing open wounds by confronting her vulnerabilities head on.
+She handles shame and melancholy with impressive tact and sensitivity, healing open wounds by confronting her vulnerabilities head on.

 “For me, ‘a common turn’ is those moments of decision where you think ‘I’m not taking this anymore,” Savage explains about the title of her record.
-“Whether it’s the way someone else is treating you or the what you’re treating yourself.”
+“Whether it’s the way someone else is treating you, or the what you’re treating yourself.”
 Her poetic refusal to be erased by the pain of her own experiences is what makes listening to A Common Turn so compelling.
-Savage’s patient, captivating soundscapes traverse intensely personal terrain, and what a privilege it is to be allowed into this vast, wildly honest territory of hers.
+Savage’s patient, captivating sounds traverse intensely personal terrain, and what a privilege it is to be allowed into this vast, wildly honest territory of hers.